jmoorefield/COP5725Project/README.md

 12. Navigate to the directory where the zipped jar file was unzipped
 13. Within the unzipped folder navigate to jgrapht-1.5.2 > lib > jgrapht-core-1.5.2
 14. Add this file to the "Referenced Libraries" folder
+15. Again, click the plus "+" button in Referenced Libraries
+16. Navigate to where your GSON jar is stored
+17. Add this to your referenced libraries
 15. Add the GSON jar to the "Referenced Libraries" folder
-15. Now, the jars file jgrapht-core-1.5.2 and gson-2.10.1 will be added to the runtime settings
+18. Now, the jars file jgrapht-core-1.5.2 and gson-2.10.1 will be added to the runtime settings
 ```

 Distribution of Work for the Code:
 ---------------------
-Jess - DFS Heavy Path tree and DFS Interleave algorithm, parsing dataset JSON input, experimental results
+Jess - DFS Heavy Path tree and DFS Interleave algorithm, parsing dataset JSON input, experimental results, colloaborated with Jess on all papers related to the project

-Sydney
+Sydney - Heavy Path Decomposition and Ordered Interleave algorithm, experimental results, colloaborated with Jess on all papers related to the project